nodejs/node-v0.x-archive/doc/api/http.markdown

 - `headers`: An object containing request headers.
 - `auth`: Basic authentication i.e. `'user:password'` to compute an
   Authorization header.
+- `version`: A string specifying the HTTP version.
+Defaults to `'1.1'`.
 - `agent`: Controls [Agent](#http.Agent) behavior.
 When an Agent is used request will default to `Connection: keep-alive`.
 Possible values:
  - `undefined` (default): use [global Agent](#http.globalAgent) for this host